pengelana/VTL/README.md

 6. Check-in to the departure gate on time ([CGK Terminal 3](https://www.jakarta-airport.com/terminal-3.php)).
 7. Drink enough water.
-8. When arrive to Singapore ([Changi](https://www.changiairport.com/en/maps.html#18.5/1.3550017/103.9885069/-67) Terminal 3), use Automated Immigration Gates.
+8. When arriving to Singapore ([Changi](https://www.changiairport.com/en/maps.html#18.5/1.3550017/103.9885069/-67) Terminal 3), use Automated Immigration Gates.
 Reduce contact with other people.
-9. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to inform about arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL, THE EMAIL NEED TO BE **ACKNOWLEDGED**_. ⚠️
+9. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic an email to inform about arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL, THE EMAIL NEED TO BE **ACKNOWLEDGED**_. ⚠️
 10. Complete COVID-19 PCR at the airport and immediately go home with Taxi.
 11. Isolate until COVID-19 PCR test result coming back **NEGATIVE**.